withpoly/interview-with-poly/README.md

 Second, the interviews will be more about gauging your comfort with solving these kinds of problems on a day-to-day basis, so we always give you problems that we have specifically encountered in our work at Poly.
 The main question we want to answer is: "is this the kind of person that can do this kind of stuff every day?".

+## Preparation

+Please install VSCode and install the [Live Share plugin](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare).
+This will allow us to collaborate on a code editing exercise.

 ### Specific Practice Activities

 * The best practice you can do is to actually just take a few hours to build a tool, package, module, or repo from scratch.
 For python programmers, an easy thing to work on would be a CLI tool built in a tool such as [Typer](https://typer.tiangolo.com).
 You should try and create a CLI tool that does something like, e.g. print out a fractal in ASCII.
 Something complicated enough to be challenging but satisfying.
 Make sure you get practice with stuff like classes, list/dict comprehension, and syntax stuff like loops.
 That way, when you do your interview, you can focus on the problem and not the syntax.